OpenTechStrategies/torque/TorqueDataConnect/README.md

 In the "Templates" table the three columns must be:
 * The template Name
 * A link to a wiki page which is a Jinja template file
-* The template type, which must be 'Search', 'TOC', or 'View'
+* The template type, which must be 'Search', 'TOC', 'View', or 'Raw View'
   * At this time, Search can really only have one template, but that may change in the future
   * The types are as follows:
     * Search: Search results are passed through this template before displaying on the results page